 We welcome visits.
 So please come and see for yourself.

 For our Admissions criteria click here.
-For more details on place availability, please call John Herring on 07474 145 445.
+For more details on place availability, call Catherine Price on 07918 870 350.

 School Office address

 Our new School Office address, for all mail and enquiries, is as below.

 Coombe Cliff, Coombe Road

 Tel: 0208 686 5840 (and select Option 1)